Current ministry location – Chicago, IL

 She worked in six parishes on the windward side of Oahu in basic ecclesial communities among the Filipino people, responsible for the spiritual formation of lay leaders.
 Her pastoral work varied depending on the needs of the communities.
-She served on the congregational admissions team in Chicago, assisting women interested in religious missionary life, and on the Central Pacific admissions team, as well as the Honolulu Vocation promotion team.

 “My hope is that young people will be true to their own questions, by being true to themselves,” she said.

 In 2002, she became a member of our Eastern U.S. Region and entered familiar pastoral work in Chicago.
-She was a pre-kindergarten teacher at St. John de la Salle School and is presently a pre-K teacher at St. Thomas the Apostle School.
+She was a pre-kindergarten teacher at St. John de la Salle School and a pre-K teacher at St. Thomas the Apostle School.